flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

 their code and use Caliper to collect timing data.
 An annotation for a code region must specify a detail level, context, and name.
-The detail level is used to selectively control the inclusion of an annotation using the cmake variable *FLECSI_CALIPER_DETAIL*.
+The detail level is used to selectively control the inclusion of an annotation using the cmake variable *CALIPER_DETAIL*.
 The context for an annotation is used as a named grouping for annotations.
 In caliper, this can be used to filter and aggregate annotations using the `caliper query language <http://software.llnl.gov/Caliper/calql.html>`_.